-Elimination of Good Faith Transition Relief from Penalties
+Elimination of Good-faith Transition Relief From Penalties

-For each prior year of reporting, the IRS has provided transitional good-faith penalty relief for reporting entities that could show that they made good faith efforts to comply with the information reporting requirements.
-However, the transitional good-faith relief from penalties for the reporting of incorrect or incomplete information on information returns or statements is not available for reporting for tax year 2021 and subsequent years.
+For reporting years prior to 2021, the IRS provided transitional penalty relief for reporting entities that could show that they made good-faith efforts to comply with the information reporting requirements.
+The final rule confirms that the transitional good-faith relief from penalties for the reporting of incorrect or incomplete information on information returns or statements is not available for reporting for tax year 2021 and subsequent years.

 This good-faith relief was intended to be transitional to accommodate public concerns with implementing new reporting requirements under the ACA.
-These reporting requirements have now been in place for six years, and the IRS has determined that transitional relief is no longer appropriate.
-Therefore, the IRS has discontinued the transitional good-faith relief after tax year 2020.
+These reporting requirements have been in place for seven years, and the IRS has determined that transitional relief is no longer appropriate.
+Therefore, the IRS discontinued the transitional good-faith relief after tax year 2020.